dolthub/docs/content/reference/sql/version-control/remotes.md

 And the data from our local Dolt server is now available on DoltHub.com!

 ![DoltHub database has changes](../../../../content/.gitbook/assets/dolthub_database_has_changes.png)

+## Pushing from Dolt running in a container

+In the example above, the local Dolt client and running Dolt server were successfully authenticated against DoltHub.com because neither was running in a containerized environment.

+As a result, both the client and server were able to reference the same local directory Dolt uses to manage its global state.
+This directory can be set by defining `DOLT_ROOT_PATH`, but by default, is created at `$HOME/.dolt`.
+This directory houses global (client and server) configuration as well as all remote credentials, which are located in `$HOME/.dolt/creds`.

+It's important to be aware of this global state directory in the event you wanted to authenticate a Dolt server running from within a container.
+To do so, you should run `dolt login` using a Dolt CLI client outside of the containerized environment to create new remote credentials, then mount your local `$HOME/.dolt` directory to the `DOLT_ROOT_PATH` of the container.
+This ensures that the Dolt server in the container has the credentials to write to your remote.

 # Remote Actions